vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 Notice that every document has a `_key` defined.

 #### Link data
-Let's now have a look at using ArangoDB as a graph database.
-ArangoDB documents can have several special keys.
-We've seen the key `_key` already above.
+In addition to `_key`, ArangoDB documents can have other special keys.
 In a graph context, links are nothing more than regular documents, but which have a `_from` and `_to` key to refer to other documents that are the nodes.
 So links in ArangoDB are basically also just documents, but with the special keys `_from` and `_to`.
 This means that we can also query them as documents (which is what we will actually do in "[6.2 Querying document data](#62-querying-document-data)").

 ![]({{ site.baseurl }}/assets/nodes_and_link.png)

-We have a flight dataset, that you can download from [{{ site.baseurl }}/assets/flights.json]({{site.baseurl}}/assets/flights.json).
+We have a flight dataset, that you can download from [here]({{site.baseurl}}/assets/flights.json).
 Similar to loading the airports dataset, we go to the `Collections` page in the webinterface, and click `Upload`.
 This time, however, we need to set the type to `Edge` rather than `Document`.

 <img src="{{site.baseurl}}/assets/arangodb_createcollection_edges.png" width="600px" />